 6. What causes Paroxysmal (occasional) A-Fib to turn into Persistent (chronic) A-Fib?

-The main trigger seems to be increased pressures in the left atrium that causes the muscle fibers around the pulmonary vein openings to start beating on their own.
+The main trigger seems to be increased pressures in the left atrium that cause the muscle fibers within the pulmonary vein openings to start beating on their own.